neokii/op4/README.md

 Follow instrucions from script.
 Reboot and restart car; make sure no errors on dash.

-For a more detailed look at this, take a look at this great write up by Sunnhabin - https://github.com/sunnyhaibin/openpilot/blob/(!)README/HOW-TOS.md#radar-tracks
+For a more detailed look at this, take a look at this great write up by Sunnyhaibin - https://github.com/sunnyhaibin/openpilot/blob/(!)README/HOW-TOS.md#radar-tracks

 **SPAS**
 -------------